 The result is slower pairing, lack of pressure sensitivity, skipping ,stuttering, unusual delays and a frustrating experience overall depending on what type of activities you are performing on your iPad.

-If you’re using an Adobe Photoshop or illustrator software, then you’ll likely prefer the Apple Pencil 2 rather than a third party.
+If you’re using your tablet with an Adobe Photoshop or illustrator software, then you’ll likely prefer the Apple Pencil 2 rather than a third party.
 However, if you’re set on an alternative stylus view our post on the Best stylus for adobe photoshop and illustrator for photo editing.

 Can I use the Apple Pencil on other tablets like the Lenovo touchscreens?

 No, the Apple Pencil does not work with other tablets; only the iPad models specified.
 It is built specifically for the iPad and because of this it allows the advanced features and technology that communicates with the iPad.
 However, if you are using Lenovo and not an iPad, then its best to check out the Best stylus pens for Lenovo Yoga Thinkpad & Ideapad.

 For those in search of which device is better between non Lenovo devices, such as the iPad and Surface Pro 7-see our post: Surface pro 7 vs iPad Pro for drawing and Digital Art (Compared)

 Is the Apple Pencil 2 worth it vs Capacitive Stylus?

 The Apple Pencil 2 is worth it compared to a capacitive stylus because you can control the level of pressure based on how hard or soft you press the pencil into the iPad air, Pro or standard iPad display.
 Capacitive stylus do not allow for advanced drawing or sketching functionality as well as the native gesture shortcut feature apple has built inside the Apple Pencil.